mronemous/ghost-theme-techno/README.md

 });
 </pre>

-The new index.js allows
-- custom handlebars helpers (in themes/techno/index.js) to be registered
-- the config.js file to be referenced in the handlebars templates
+The new index.js allows custom handlebars helpers (in themes/techno/index.js) to be registered and the config.js file to be referenced in the handlebars templates.

-3. Customize the details in themes/techno/config.js
+1. Customize the details in themes/techno/config.js
-4. Update images/cover.jpg
+2. Update images/cover.jpg
-5. Update images/favicon.ico
+3. Update images/favicon.ico
-6. Restart Ghost and then go to Ghost's Settings (http://your.domain.com/ghost/settings/general/).
+4. Restart Ghost and then go to Ghost's Settings (http://your.domain.com/ghost/settings/general/).
 Choose "Techno" from the theme dropdown menu and save your changes.
-7. Write some really awesome posts!
+5. Write some really awesome posts!

 ## Customizing Techno Theme (Developers)